smartdevicelink/sdl_app_library_guides/docs/Developer Tools/Configuring SDL Logging/index.md

 ### Targets
 Targets are the output locations where the log will appear.
 By default, in both default and debug configurations, only the Apple System Logger target (iOS 9 and below) or OSLog (iOS 10+) will be enabled.

-#### Apple System Log Target
+#### Apple System Log Target (Deprecated)
-The Apple System Logger target, `SDLLogTargetAppleSystemLogger`, is the default log target for both default and debug configurations on devices running iOS 9 or older.
-This will log to the Xcode console and the device console.
+The Apple System Logger target, `SDLLogTargetAppleSystemLogger` is now deprecated in favor of the OS Log target which will do the same thing.
+It will be removed in a future release.
+This target will log to the Xcode console and the device console.

 #### OS Log Target
-The OSLog target, `SDLLogTargetOSLog`, is the default log target in both default and debug configurations for devices running iOS 10 or newer.
+The OSLog target, `SDLLogTargetOSLog`, is the default log target in both default and debug configurations.
 For more information on this logging system see [Apple's documentation](https://developer.apple.com/reference/os/logging).
 SDL's OSLog target will take advantage of subsystems and levels to allow you powerful runtime filtering capabilities through the MacOS Console app with a connected device.

 #### File Target
 The File target, `SDLLogTargetFile`, allows you to log messages to a rolling set of files which will be stored on the device, specifically in the `Documents/smartdevicelink/log/` folder.
 The file names will be timestamped with the start time.